sravankumarpulle/flux-cd/Nginx_Ingress_Controller_HelmChart_remote.md

 - HelmRelease managed by FluxCD
 - LoadBalancer service for Azure public IP exposure
 - GitOps-driven deployment using branch: `flux-helm-repos`
+- Helm chart version `4.10.0` is used — you can check other versions on [ArtifactHub](https://artifacthub.io/packages/helm/ingress-nginx/ingress-nginx)

 ---